Queensborough Transportation Plan

 How will the proposal address the current problem of lack of sufficient transit for secondary school learners travelling from Queensborough to New Westminster secondary school?
 The existing transit system is currently insufficient.

-ME4F asked over 1 year ago
+ME4F asked about 2 years ago

 Hello and thank you for your question and comment.
 The City is aware of the desire from community members for a direct transit link from Queensborough to New Westminster Secondary School.
 While the City does not directly deliver transit services, the City has an ongoing working relationship with TransLink, and can make recommendations for future transit improvements.